Menopause Skincare Guide: Expert Tips to Nourish, Soothe, and Protect Your Skin

 That said, there are various skincare ingredients designed to target collagen quality or production.

-Retinoids: There's a good amount of evidence for effectiveness and retinoids target more than just wrinkles.
+• Retinoids: There's a good amount of evidence for effectiveness and retinoids target more than just wrinkles.
 They're effective against acne and hyperpigmentation as well.
 The issue with retinoids is the dryness and irritability they cause and some women (who previously use/love retinoids) suddenly become intolerant of them when menopause hits.
-This is often where bakuchiol can come to the rescue because of its less-irritating nature.
+Retinol intolerance is often where bakuchiol can come to the rescue because of its less-irritating nature.
+When you compare the 2 ingredients, bakuchiol is gentler, but still effective.

 Prevent Inflammation